Mental health: Give your kids a happiness MOT

 Set a good EQ example

 Our kids are our world and we prioritise their needs.
 But when it comes to good mental health and wellbeing, we need to practice what we preach.
 It’s not good enough to say, “Do as I say not as I do”.
 We need time out to do the things that make us happy – whether that’s going for a run, reading a book or taking a bath.
-Be good to yourself even if it for 1 hour a week.
+Be good to yourself even if it is for one hour a week.
 Children are naturally highly attuned to their parents’ moods.
 Putting on a brave face will never fully mask what we’re feeling, and these feelings, which our children undoubtedly perceive, are sure to impact them.